 I am a junior at University of Tennessee majoring in public relations.
 My summer internship plans were disrupted due to the COVID-19 epidemic, and I find myself with extra time on my hands.
 I was wondering if you had any remote projects that I could assist with?
 I am skilled in writing press releases, social media, PR strategy, basic website design, and basic InDesign and Photoshop skills.
 I would love to help with any marketing, PR, writing, or social media needs you may have.
 I have always been interested in your mission of [insert why you decided to contact this non-profit] and would enjoy assisting in your mission while honing my career-specific skills.
 If you would like to discuss this proposal further, please call or email me at your convenience.

-Summer is a great time to build skills employers are seeking.
+Summer and Winter breaks are a great time to build skills employers are seeking.
 Take a look at the most in-demand hard and soft skills of 2020.
 Are there any that you would like to learn?
 Are there any skills that are a necessity in your intended career path that you would like to hone?
 Take a free online course in Adobe Photoshop, Microsoft Excel, or Blockchain.

 - LinkedIn Learning – offers hundreds of thousands of quality videos and trainings on topics from GIS to Information Literacy to Video Editing

-- Inside Sherpa – provides employer-created projects, simulations, and trainings designed to help students learn the key skills needed in an industry
+- Forage – provides employer-created projects, simulations, and trainings designed to help students learn the key skills needed in an industry

-The summer is a great time to build and maintain your network.
+The summer and winter breaks are a great time to build and maintain your network.
 Consider doing informational interviews with individuals working in career fields of interest.
 While, not a direct job-search method, these interactions can lead to hidden opportunities.

 - Connect with UT alumni on LinkedIn – Update your LinkedIn profile, message your current connections, and find new connections through the UT alumni portal.

-- Attend virtual industry-related conferences – Many professional conferences are moving online this summer and offering discounts to student attendees.
+- Attend virtual industry-related conferences – Many professional conferences are online this year and offering discounts to student attendees.
 Search for conferences in your field and consider attending virtually to learn and network with peers.